kellpossible/rustynotes/README.md

 ### Version 0.1

-Simple HTTP GET and POST interface with Sqlite backend using rusqlite and rocket.
+ + [ ] Simple HTTP GET and POST interface with Sqlite backend using rusqlite or diesel and actix-web.

 ### Version 0.2

-Improve the user interface using some of the nice javascript libraries for laying out cards like google keep.
+ + [ ] Improve the user interface using some of the nice javascript libraries for laying out cards like google keep.

  + https://github.com/desandro/masonry